BlueBrain/web-data-container/README.md

   - No random access

 This comparison is of course not complete and most often stops at the first missing feature found.

+# Future
+Things to improve:
+- in order to create files tat are not limited by amount of RAM, this codec writes files down to disk in temps files (those are deleted aftwards by the codec).
+In order to identify the temps buffers, their temps file names is an urlencoded version of the ID of the dataset.
+This works fine as long as not mutliple RAB files are being encoded at the same time that would contain dataset with the same ID.
+This design must be improved, maybe using a top folder with uuid v4 names where to put all the temp datasets for a single instance of RAB.

+- The YAML encoding of object that can potentially contain elements that do not play well with other serialization languages (ie. Numpy arrays) is an issue addressed in the `Tool.make_safe_object()` function.
+Yet, this requires an intermediate step where data are safely converted to JSON, then back to a Python dictionnary and eventualy to YAML.
+Even though this produces the expected result, it would be better/faster to extend the YAML encoder directly.

+- It would be nice that the `codeMeta` object of each dataset contains a checksum of the binary-encoded/compressed version of the dataset's buffer.
+This could be sha-256 or an alternative, as long as every platform/language we want to use RAB on has an equivalent method to do the job.
+It's probably not an issue to find a Python package to create a sha-256 hash and for JS [this](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) seems to be an option.
+Then, RAB codec would have a built-in integrity check.
+In the meantime, this can still be performed "manually" and the hash be stored in the **dataset** object that goes in pair with each **dataset**.
+Less convenient tho!

+- Object encoding for actual object payloads (and not metadata) could leverage a more performant type-preserving serialization.
+This could be a binary object serialization rather than a text-based one, but those usualy work in pair with schemas, which we want to avoid here (a user should not be required to provide a schemas to encode its objects).
+Alternatively, the "type-preserving" part could be achieved by a specific YAML encoding but not sure this task is easy, especially with a mutiplatform constraint.
+The Pickle encoder for dictionary could a nice inspiration.